 This course covers a breadth of wireless technologies available.
-Students are introduced to WLAN.
-Bluetooth.
+Students are introduced to WLAN, Bluetooth,

 Zigbee, and satellite communication.
 The Global positioning system (GPS) is also introduced.
-Wireless protocols and discussed.
-Broadband standards are and cellular communications are also presented.
-Prerequisite: EET280
+Wireless protocols and standards are discussed.
+Broadband and cellular communications are also presented.